 I am self-employed, an independent contractor, gig-economy worker that is not normally eligible for unemployment insurance in Virginia.
 Will I receive assistance?

-Yes, the CARES Act created Federal Pandemic Unemployment Compensation and provides a weekly payment of $600 for qualifying individuals, which will be managed by each state.
+Yes, the CARES Act created Federal Pandemic Unemployment Compensation and provides a weekly payment for qualifying individuals, which will be managed by each state.
+The COVID-19 relief bill that was signed into law in December 2021 extends these benefits through March 14, 2021.
 You can apply for Federal Pandemic Unemployment Compensation or if you are filing an initial claim you can call 1-866-832-2363.
 More information can be found here: https://www.vec.virginia.gov/html/pua.html

 Can I receive both state unemployment insurance and federal pandemic unemployment compensation?